Cirrus VK-30: Design and development

 The VK-30 design was conceived in the early 1980s as a kit plane project by three Wisconsin college students: Alan Klapmeier and Jeff Viken from Ripon College, and Alan's younger brother, Dale Klapmeier, who was attending the University of Wisconsin–Stevens Point.
 Together after college, in the Klapmeier brothers' parents' dairy barn in rural Sauk County, Wisconsin, they formed Cirrus Design in 1984 as the company to produce the VK-30 ("VK" standing for Viken-Klapmeier).
 Jeff's wife, Sally Viken, designed the aircraft's flap system.
 During the kit's early developmental phase, the Klapmeiers and Vikens sought frequent help and advice from homebuilt innovator Molt Taylor, who specialized in pusher configurations dating back to the 1940s.

 The aircraft has an all-composite construction and was designed to achieve natural laminar flow over the fuselage, wing and tail surfaces to provide for very low drag—using a NASA NLF(1)-0414F airfoil designed by Jeff Viken.
 The original prototype incorporated scrapped parts from production aircraft out of junkyards the Klapmeier brothers visited in order to reduce cost, including both a control system and nose landing gear from a Piper Cherokee (welding parts onto it to convert it to a retractable gear), as well as an O-540 (290 hp) engine off a wrecked de Havilland Heron.
 The VK-30 was designed to be a five-seat aircraft from the start, which made it considerably larger than most other amateur-built aircraft of its day.
 It incorporated a mid-engine design, driving a three-bladed pusher propeller behind the tail through an extension shaft.
 The powerplant in later models was a Continental IO-550-G piston engine developing 300 hp.

-The VK-30 was introduced by the Klapmeiers at the 1987 EAA AirVenture Oshkosh convention in Oshkosh, Wisconsin, and first flew on 11 February 1988 at the Baraboo–Wisconsin Dells Airport.
-Kit deliveries commenced shortly thereafter.
+The Klapmeiers first introduced the VK-30 at the 1987 EAA AirVenture Oshkosh convention in Oshkosh, Wisconsin.
+The aircraft's first flight was made on 11 February 1988 at the Baraboo–Wisconsin Dells Airport in Baraboo, Wisconsin, by Jim Patton, a test pilot who Jeff Viken knew from NASA Langley.
+Kit deliveries commenced at AirVenture 1988.
+Jeff and Sally Viken left the company that same year.

 In the late 1980s, the Klapmeier brothers approached jet engine manufacturer Williams International about the possibility of installing a small, single Williams FJ44 turbofan engine on the VK-30.
 The idea never materialized at that time, however, it significantly inspired the original design concept of the Vision Jet in the mid-2000s.

 Cirrus discontinued production of the aircraft in 1993, and in 1996, announced plans to develop a stronger replacement wing for about 28 VK-30s supplied to past customers.